polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 - `scrape_interval` defines how often Prometheus scrapes targets, while `evaluation_interval` controls how often the software will evaluate rules.

-- `rule_files` block contains information of the location of any rules we want the Prometheus server to load.
+- `rule_files` block contains information of the location of any rules that the Prometheus server loads.

 - `scrape_configs` contains the information which resources Prometheus monitors.